tayferd/Tayferd/README.md

 ### Hi there 👋
-- 👯 I’m looking to collaborate on electronic medical records with Django
+- 👯 I’m looking to collaborate on Django web apps